cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 ## Step 2: Download the Manager Blueprint for OpenStack

 Next, you need to download the OpenStack Manager Blueprint.
-Please see [here]() on how to retrieve the blueprint
+Please see [here](FILL IN HERE) on how to retrieve the blueprint

 {% highlight bash %}
 cfy init
 {% endhighlight %}

-This will create a Cloudify configuration file named `cloudify-config.yaml` in the current directory (it will also create a file named `.cloudify` to save the current context for the Cloudify CLI, but you shouldn't care about that for now).
+This will initialize a local Cloudify environment in the current directory (it will also create a folder named `.cloudify` to save the current context for the Cloudify CLI, but you shouldn't care about that for now).

-Next, open the file `cloudify-config.yaml` in your text editor of choice.

-Uncomment the `keystone`, `networking` and `compute` elements and their respective sub elements (as listed below) in the file and change the following elements so that they match your own OpenStack environment (note that this will leave a few elements still commented out, leave them as is): `auth_url`, `neutron_url`, `region`, `image` and `flavor`.
-Bellow are sepcific examples for setting up cloudify on DevStac and HP Cloud.
-In both cases we only highlighted the configuration elements that you need to modify.
-The rest of the elements should be left commented.
+Now let's move on to bootstrap configuration.

-### Default Cloudify setup for DevStack
+### Configuring your Manager Blueprint for DevStack
 [DevStack](http://devstack.org/) is a popular development environment for OpenStack.

-Bellow is the default values that you could use to configure cloudify for DevStack
+The configuration:

 {% highlight yaml %}

-    keystone:
-        username: admin
-        password: password
-        tenant_name: password
-        auth_url: http:://[YOUR-DEVSTACK-IP]:5000/v2.0

-    # # Network configuration
-    #######################

-    networking:
-    subnet:
-    #Choose here an IP of a DNS server accessiable from your devstack machine.
-    dns_nameservers: [‘8.8.8.8’]

-    ext_network:
-    #choose your Openstack public network name.
-The DevStack default is “public”
-    name: public

-    ##Compute section:
-    compute:
-    management_server:

-    instance:
-    # flavor and image ids are also environment specific and will have to be overridden.
-    # Image id is the image id that you generated when you added the Ubuntu image to Devstack.
-    flavor: 2
-    image: ####-####-####-####
+FILL IN HERE!!!

 {% endhighlight %}

-### Default setup for HP OpenStack
+### Configuring your Manager Blueprint for HP OpenStack

 [HP Cloud](http://www.hpcloud.com/) is a public OpenStack cloud.
-As such it is a fairly easy way get a hold of a fully operational OpenStack environment.
+As such it provides a fairly easy starting point for experiencing a fully operational OpenStack environment.
-To use HP Cloud you need [setup an account on the HP Helion Cloud](https://horizon.hpcloud.com/).
+To use HP Cloud you need to [setup an account on the HP Helion Cloud](https://horizon.hpcloud.com/).

-If you're going to use HP Cloud, you will only need to change the following configuration elements in the `cloudify-config.yaml` and type in your account username, password and tenant name.
-The tenant name is the project in the HP Cloud console (or your OpenStack Horizon dashboard).
+The configuration:

 {% highlight yaml %}

-    keystone:
-        username: Enter-HP-Openstack-Username-Here
-        password: Enter-HP-Openstack-Password-Here
-        tenant_name: Enter-HP-Openstack-Tenant-Name-Here
-        auth_url: Enter-HP-Openstack-Auth-Url-Here
+FILL IN HERE!!!

 {% endhighlight %}